hassio-addons/addon-adb/README.md

 ## Enabling developer mode on your device

-Your device must be running in developer & debugging mode, to allow this add-on to connect.
+Your device must be running in developer & network debugging mode, to allow this add-on to connect.

 To do this, follow these steps on your Android TV device:

 1. Press Home and go into Settings.
 1. Select and press "About" from the Settings menu.